Nutritional Psychiatry: The Impact of Diet on Mental Health

 Prebiotics and Probiotics to Think About

 Prebiotics, which provide food for probiotics, are good bacteria that help maintain gut health, which in turn supports mental health.
-Good sources include foods like bananas, kefir, sauerkraut, garlic, and onions.
+Good sources include foods like goat milk formula (for infants), bananas, kefir, sauerkraut, garlic, and onions.

 In summary